wallacegibbon/dbexecutors/README.md

 ## Why this module?

-Database manipulations can be very boring, you need to create a connection, send query, close connection, re-establish the broken connection...
+Database manipulations can be very boring, you need to create a connection, do CRUD, close connection, re-establish the broken connection...
 And usually you need to use a connection pool.

-With this module, you don't need to do those boring things anymore, `dbexecutors` will do those things for you.
+With this module, you don't need to do those boring things anymore, `dbexecutors` will do them for you.

 And this is all you need to do:
 1. Get the Executor.
 2. Execute commands.

 Whatever exception you met when executing a command, just `catch` the exception, and do what you usually do when normal exceptions raised.
-No need to handle any event, or release any resources.
+There is no need to handle any events, or release any resources.